Food Allergy Action Plan

 4) Blood test using IgE may also be used.
 Both of these tests are also good for environmental allergies (molds, pollen, dander, etc) as well as limited foods.
 Most traditional testing relies on this method or the scratch test.

 5) Blood test using IgG.
-Evidence has shown most food allergies are mediated by IgG (Immunoglobulin-G), which typically is a delayed response, and more sensitive for finding hidden food allergies.
+Evidence has shown most non life-threatening food allergies are mediated by IgG (Immunoglobulin-G), which typically is a delayed response, and more sensitive for finding hidden food allergies.
 We use Meridian Valley Labs (www.meridianvalleylab.com) or Diagnostic Solutions (www.diagnosticsolutionslab.com).
 The latter is an in-home finger stick blood test, which is convenient for most people.
-We use 'combination' panels, which test for BOTH IgE and IgG antibodies, using the most accurate technology.
+We use IgG, or a'combination' panel, which test for BOTH IgE and IgG antibodies.
+Both labs use the most accurate technology.

 Causes of Food Allergies